Caiooooo/zilean/README.md

 # Zilean Backtest Engine

 Zilean is a high-performance backtesting engine designed for cryptocurrency quantitative trading strategies.
 It enables efficient backtesting of various trading algorithms, providing a robust environment to evaluate and improve trading strategies using real market data.
-This README will guide you through setting up, running, and extending Zilean.

 ## Features
 - High-speed backtesting for cryptocurrency markets